How to Change the Text Color in Discord

 What can I do if some of these aren’t working?

-Based on our tests in December of 2021, we saw more success using the above-listed markdowns on the Discord desktop app than the web client.
+Based on our tests in May of 2022, we saw more success using the above-listed markdowns on the Discord desktop app than on the web client.
 If you’re having trouble with these codes, try the app instead.
 As we mentioned above, some of these methods work better than others, regardless of which Discord version you use.
 Overall, they are pretty reliable.

 Is there a bot for Discord that can color text?